oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 After installing this kit, you can deploy any container image for your AI/ML workloads by simply pointing to the container image, configuring it via the UI / API (container arguments, no. of replicas, shape to deploy the container onto, etc.), and deploying it with the click of a button.

+## Getting Started
 You can deploy the Corrino OKE Toolkit using the button below:

 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?region=home&zipUrl=https://github.com/oracle-quickstart/oci-oke-starter-kit/blob/main/corrino-quick-start-vF.zip)

 ### Cleanup

-With the use of Terraform, the [Resource Manager][orm] stack is also responsible for terminating the OKE Starter Kit application.
+With the use of Terraform, the [Resource Manager][orm] stack is also responsible for terminating the Corrino OKE Toolkit application.

 Follow these steps to completely remove all provisioned resources: